-I teach courses in international political economy and US-Latin American relations, direct the MA in International Studies degree program, and take students on an annual trip to Chiapas, Mexico, to study the impacts of commercial development and the ecological alternatives.
+I teach courses in international political economy and US-Latin American relations, and direct the MA in International Studies degree program.

 Ph.D., Political Science: International Relations, Comparative Politics, University of California, Los Angeles